delta-reporter/delta-reporter/README.md

 # Delta Reporter

-Cloud based reporting tool were test results are stored and shown in a friendly way
+Cloud based reporting tool were test results are stored and shown in a friendly way.

+Check us out on [Medium](https://oleksandra-pishcheiko.medium.com/monitoring-your-automation-test-results-with-delta-reporter-7a4fdd343edf)

+Don't hesitate to contact us with issues or suggestions on deltareporterone@gmail.com

 ## Documentation Pages